History

 Simon & Schuster, 1986.

 Five years in the writing, Richard Rhodes' history of the atomic bomb has become a landmark in the field of science popularization.
-At over 900 pages long, it presents a comprehensive account of the events that led to the production of the terrible weapon ever devised by man.
-It is really several different books in one, shifting in tone and emphasis as it follows the concept from start to finish: from scientific discovery to military-industrial project to the study of political decision-making in war.
+At over 900 pages long, the book is truly comprehensive in recounting the events that produced the most terrible weapon ever devised by man.
+It is really several different books in one, shifting in tone and emphasis as it follows the concept from start to finish.
+It starts as a tale of scientific discovery, then shift into a chronicle of a massive military-industrial undertaking, and concludes as a study of political decision-making in war.

 Scientific discovery